Oprah’s Favorite Things Are Here and All Shoppable on Amazon

-Oprah’s Favorite Things 2020 Are Here and All Shoppable on Amazon for Black Friday
+Oprah’s Favorite Things 2020 Are Here and All Shoppable on Amazon for Cyber Monday

 It's that time of year again -- the ultimate gift guide, Oprah's Favorite Things is here!
-Oprah Winfrey has revealed this year's top picks for Christmas and holiday gifting and you can shop everything on her list on Amazon.
+Oprah Winfrey has revealed this year's top picks for Christmas and holiday gifting and you can shop everything on her list on Amazon for Cyber Monday.

 Oprah's Favorite Things list for 2020 includes 72 thoughtful gift items across categories of fashion, beauty, food, home, electronics and kids' toys, ranging in prices from affordable buys to luxurious splurges.
 There's no doubt you'll find an item someone will love for Christmas!
 The brands featured include both big names and smaller lines to discover, and most of the items on Oprah's list are from Black-owned or Black-led businesses!